bentoml/bentoctl/README.md

 * Framework-agnostic model deployment for Tensorflow, PyTorch, XGBoost, Scikit-Learn, ONNX, and many more via [BentoML: the unified model serving framework](https://github.com/bentoml/bentoml).
 * Simplify the deployment lifecycle of deploy, update, delete, and rollback.
-* Take full benefit of BentoML's performance optimizations and cloud platform features out-of-the-box.
+* Take full advantage of BentoML's performance optimizations and cloud platform features out-of-the-box.
 * Tailor bentoctl to your DevOps needs by customizing deployment operator and Terraform templates.